abhaynayar/obsidian/notes/web.md

 - The server might be Windows.
 Don't forget, in case of webshells, you might need different commands.
 - For a newline, somtimes you need CRLF, individual CR or LF might not work: `%0d%0a` (webhacking.kr - 38).
 - Just because a request fails with one method doesn't mean it will fail with a different method.
 Try `PUT` instead of `GET`.
-- Using HTTP method `OPTIONS` to know what methods are allowed on the endpoint.
+- Use HTTP method `OPTIONS` to know what methods are allowed on the endpoint.
 - Sometimes, `Wappalyzer` may detect extra information in different pages (or in view-source).
 - Keep noting interesting things.
 While jumping from one feature to the next you might forget something.
 - To go directly into console in devtools `Ctrl-shift-J` similarly you can find shortcuts for other tabs.